Skip advert

 Safety is first-rate and minor electrical issues are the most likely problems

-The regular Volkswagen Golf last featured in our Driver Power customer satisfaction survey in 73rd place out of the top 75 models in 2021.
-As a brand, Volkswagen finished an unimpressive 27th place out of 32 manufacturers in our 2023 survey, with the VW T-Cross the highest-placed car from the brand, in 21st place out of 75 models.
+The regular Volkswagen Golf last featured in our Driver Power customer satisfaction survey in last place out of the top 50 models in 2024 – while it scored behind most other cars in all categories, its best results were in running costs and practicality, the latter of which is still applicable to the GTI model.
+As a brand, Volkswagen finished an unimpressive 29th place out of 32 manufacturers in our 2024 survey.
+Reliability was middle of the road, with around 23% of VW owners reporting an issue in the first year.
 Given that the new GTI shares its technology and underpinnings with the regular Golf, and that it uses the same 2.0-litre petrol engine as before, there shouldn't be too many surprises.
-Small faults are likely to be software-based and electrical, as Volkswagen rolls out its latest technology.
+Small faults are likely to be software-based and electrical.

 It's good news so far as safety is concerned, thanks to a solid five-star Euro NCAP rating for the standard Golf.
 It now comes with a list of safety kit beyond that of a luxury saloon from just a few years ago, including LED Matrix headlights, driving aids and Car2X – a communication technology that can receive information and hazard warnings from local infrastructure and even nearby vehicles.